JeongSeoJin/Quasi_Direct_Drive_Actuator/README.md

 2.  **High Torque Density Motor:**
   * Torque is proportional to the rotor diameter, specifically the square of the radius ($T \propto r^2).
   * By increasing the stator diameter (using an 8110 motor), I exponentially increased the torque output, allowing for a lower gear reduction ratio.

+To address above issues, I adopt a Quasi-Direct Drive(QDD) design.
+QDD design has low-gear ratio in range of 1:3 to 1:10.
+It's not Direct Drive(1:1 ratio) and Indirect Drive(1:50 or higher) neither.
+It's between of them.
+It takes advantage of both of their design.
+Low-gear ratio let robotic actuators smoothly back-drivable and responsive to external interactions.
+This compensate all of the problems of Conventional Actuator drawbacks. **High Back-drivability & Responsiveness** make robotic actuators safely interact with humans and

 ---